-The Food Trust was founded 25 years ago with a simple idea: healthy change.
+The Food Trust was founded in 1992 with a simple idea: healthy change.

 There were neighborhoods throughout Philadelphia where residents couldn’t easily buy healthy foods like fruits and vegetables.
 And science shows us that people who live in these underserved neighborhoods are more at risk for serious diet-related diseases like obesity.